DexterWard/Jenkins-Terraform-Ansible-K8s/README.md

 - No special filesystem
 - User data: upload the startup-script-jenkins-master.sh file to provision the server

-After initialization, test that Docker is installed and Jenkins is running by connecting to the Public IP address of the instance on port 8080, like this: xxx.xxx.xxx.xxx:8080
+After initialization, test that Docker is installed and Jenkins is running by connecting to the Public IP address of the instance on port 8080.

 If the initial Jenkins screen to input the admin password shows up, then the provisioning was correct.
 Otherwise connect via ssh to the instance like this: ssh -i your-key-pair.pem ubuntu@xxx.xxx.xxx.xxx